cg-tuwien/multistream/doc/documentation_pdf.md

 `main-logo` is a high resolution image of the oragnisation or event logo, which is present in nearly every scene.

-`logo-side` is a vertical version of the logo which is displayed in the `narrow-border` [Layout](#layout).
+`logo-side` is a vertical version of the logo, which is displayed in the `narrow-border` [Layout](#layout).
 It should have an aspect ratio of about 1:10.

 ### Layouts

-A layout defines the layout of the screen in regards to the position and size of content, title and additional screen elements.
+A layout defines the layout of the screen in regards to the position and size of content, title, and additional screen elements.

-The slides consist of the several containers:
+The slides consist of several containers:

 * title_container (next to the logo)
 * bottom_container (line on the bottom)